artefactual/atom-docs/user-manual/import-export/csv-import.rst

 * processingNotes

-There are also additional fields that are not stored in AtoM’s primary accesion record database tables that can potentially receive new data via an update import.
+There are also additional fields that are not stored in AtoM’s primary accession record database tables that can potentially receive new data via an update import.
 In these cases, existing data will **not** be replaced - instead, the update import will append **new** data to the existing resources.
 These fields typically include related :term:`entities <entity>` such as donors,